brayanlopez/survey-form/README.md

 # survey-form
-An example of survey form using HTML and CSS
+An example of survey form using HTML and CSS.
+This project is based in the Build a Survey Form of FCC.